 Moonraker‘s pre-title sequence involves a skydiving scene, and his skydiving stuntman (Jake Lombard) can be identified by his different clothing.
-For his studio shots, Roger Moore wears a marine blue wool serge double-breasted blazer with six buttons and two to fasten.
+For his studio shots, Roger Moore wears a French navy blue wool doeskin double-breasted blazer with six buttons and two to fasten.
 Whilst traditionally any double-breasted jacket would have peaked lapels, this one has unconventional notched lapels.
 Since the early days of the modern double-breasted jacket, notched lapels have occasionally been seen on the double-breasted jacket, though peaked lapels have always been the standard design in modern times.
 The excessive width of the notched lapels here makes them unappealing, while wide peaked lapels are more tolerable.
 The lapels have swelled edges.
 The sleeves have three buttons and the back has double vents.
 The hip pockets are patch pockets with flaps.
 The blazer’s buttons are polished brass with four holes and sewn with contrasting navy thread.

 With the blazer, Roger Moore wears a thin beige wool jumper with a ribbed polo neck collar, ribbed cuffs and a ribbed hem.
 He wears the jumper untucked.
 The light grey woollen flannel trousers are cut with a wide, flared leg.

 The differences between Roger Moore’s clothes and the stuntman’s are:

 - Roger Moore’s blazer has double vents and the stuntman’s blazer has a single vent.
 The single vent helps hide the parachute better and doesn’t flap about so much in the windy sky.
 However like notch lapels, a single vent on a double-breasted jacket is a faux pas.
 Along with the single vent, the blazer has a break-away seam down the centre back to allow the parachute to open.